-As most us don’t have the skill to row on a river in a specialist rowing boat, the information given here concerns the indoor type of rowing machine that we see in most gyms up and down the country, which means most of us have easy access to a very useful piece of exercise equipment.
+As most of us don’t have the skill or means to row on a river in a specialist rowing boat, the information given here concerns the indoor type of rowing machine that we see in most gyms up and down the country.
+This means most of us have easy access to a very useful piece of exercise equipment.

-Rowing machines are sometimes referred to as ‘Ergometers’.
+Rowing machines are sometimes referred to as ‘ergometers’.
 The most common layout consists of a flywheel connected to a chain and handle.
 The rower sits on a sliding seat and pulls on the handle to turn the flywheel which creates resistance to re-create the feeling of the oar moving through water.
-This resistance can be adjusted by using a braking system of either pneumatic, hydraulic or magnetic, which enables the user to tailor the workout to their specific aim, whether it be speed work or strength building.
+This resistance can be adjusted by using a braking system that is either pneumatic, hydraulic or magnetic, which enables the user to tailor the workout to their specific aim, whether it be speed work or strength building.

 A small computerised screen will the display information to the user such as time, distance, speed, calories used and strokes per minute.
 The most popular type of rowing machine is the Concept2 rowing machine and this is the type of machine used at competitions.

-The beauty of training on an indoor rowing machine is that it is impact free, unlike running which stresses the joints through impact, and it can be done all year round, unlike real rowing.
+The beauty of training on an indoor rowing machine is that it is impact free, unlike running which stresses the joints through impact, and it can be done all year round, unlike rowing outdoors.

 Rowing is a strength-endurance sport and rates highly as one of the best forms of exercise for a weight loss program as it is an intense calorie-burning drill.